Rangi42/polishedcrystal/FEATURES.md

 * Rematch Gym Leaders and other special trainers in the Fighting Dojo after earning all 16 badges.
 * Battle Tower has new trainers.
 * A few NPC trainers have shiny Pokémon.
+* Breeders can be rebattled like in B2/W2.

 ## Items